wp-plugins/nextgen-facebook/readme.txt

 = Version 2.4 =
 * Improved the admin page code by moving all select and checbox options to functions.
 * Moved the $options variable related functions into the NGFB class.
-* Added the "Author URL" and "Default Author" options.
+* Added the "Author URL" option to allow for the Website value in teh profile, and the GPAISR plugin for Google+.
+* Added the "Default Author" option to add an author meta tag on indexes without content.
+* Added the "Ignore Small Images in Content" to disable the default behavior of NGFB to ignore smaller images in the content.

 = Version 2.3.1 =
 * FIXED variable name to have apply_filters('the_content') applied to the OG description as it should.